 We understand that any breach of this Undertaking may affect our registration as an open market correspondent and our suitability to be permitted by Lloyd’s to place (re)insurance business with Lloyd’s underwriters.

-This Undertaking shall be governed by the laws of Canada and the parties hereby irrevocably and unconditionally accept and agree to submit to the exclusive jurisdiction of the courts of Quebec to hear any dispute relating to this Undertaking.
+This Undertaking shall be governed by the laws of Canada and the parties hereby irrevocably and unconditionally accept and agree to submit to the exclusive jurisdiction of the courts of Ontario to hear any dispute relating to this Undertaking.

 Each party, on behalf of itself and its affiliates, also agrees not to include any employee, officer or director of the other party or its affiliates as a party in any such action or proceeding.